 Setting hourly rates

 A simple starting strategy is to set yourself hourly rates.
 You could take minimum wage as a baseline, and then add on a reasonable amount for the time and effort you expect to put into the work you’re planning to do.
 Figure this out at a set hourly rate and don’t be afraid to research what kind of hourly rates are commonplace in your industry.
-Hourly rates are useful for projects that perhaps don’t have a clear start and end date, or for shorter-term projects that might require a bit of extra flexibility.
+Understanding your hourly rates can be helpful when you’re asked to work on something unconventional, or that requires a bit more flexibility, for example.

 However, keep your eye on your efficiency and how much effort you’re actually putting into an hour’s worth of work.
 Establish a rate you’re happy with and stick to it, but don’t be afraid to adjust things if you feel that you’re lowballing yourself over time.